nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

       "example.org" = {};
       };
     };

+**Note:** The above example makes 3 separate ACME requests so watch your ACME rate limits usage!

 **Note:** The default value for `domain` is the `identifier` which makes sense if you use `nixcloud.TLS` with default values.
 It would not make sense in any of the above examples as "example.com-ACME" is not a correct domain therefore the `domain` is set explicitly to "example.com" in each example.
 In `nixcloud.TLS.certs."example.org" the domain is set to "example.org" which is a correct domain and an intended default.